seanbreckenridge/raspi-backup/README.md

 ### Run

-Run `findpi` to make sure the pi is discoverable.
-Modify `configure` if necessary.
-Modify the `.txt` include/exclude lists to backup what you want to backup.
+Run `./findpi` to make sure the pi is discoverable.
+Modify `configure` if necessary (to change the target directory/username).
+Modify the include/exclude `.txt` files to backup what you want to backup.

 `./backup`

-I run `./backup` in the background every 6 hours using [this](https://github.com/seanbreckenridge/bgproc), and `./backup -d` every 3 days using [`this`](https://sean.fish/d/housekeeping?dark)

 ### Requirements